 The company plans to launch several more units of similar equipment, which will perform common tasks in the same technological chain.
-The operator will only need to write one control program to operate all the equipment.
+The operator will only need to write one control program to activate all the equipment.

-The innovative machine tool park of PC Salyut will become the basis for the development of industrial capacities.
+The innovative machine park of PC Salyut will become the basis for the development of industrial capacities.

 In 2025, it is planned to merge this production complex and MMP named after V.V.
 Chernyshev to create the largest aviation engine building center in Moscow.

-Read materials on the topic:
+Read more on the topic:

 Belarus and Russia discuss new nuclear energy facilities